 Lower Otay Lake is a large 1,100 surface acre reservoir in south San Diego County near Chula Vista, 20 miles southeast of downtown San Diego.

-Lower Otay is one of the top largemouth bass and blue catfish fisheries in Southern California, producing bass to over 18 pounds and catfish to nearly 100 pounds.
+Lower Otay is one of the top largemouth bass and blue catfish fisheries in Southern California, producing bass over 18 pounds and catfish over 100 pounds!
 Additionally, the lake has a healthy population of black crappie, bluegill and channel catfish.

 Lower Otay has a ton of fishable shoreline, but is not easily fished from shore.
 The lake is lined almost entirely with tules, limited shoreline access to small gaps in the tules or shoreline areas adjacent to the launch ramp and boat dock.

 As one of the top bass lakes in San Diego, it is a popular tournament lake and receives heavy pressure during the tournament season.